ArthurClemens/mithril-infinite/README.md

 With CSS, the blocks 'content', 'paddingBefore' and 'paddingAfter' need to be set to `inline-block`.

+### Fixed

+Sometimes it is useful to present the user predictable scrollbar behaviour: scrolling the scroll knob all the way down leads to the last content page.
+This is only possible when you know the size of the content (calculated by the number of pages times the height of each page).
+This example demonstrates the use of the param `contentSize` together with `pageSize`.

 ## Viewing the examples

 * `cd examples`